-Below is a look at the Power Five conference championship games.
+Below is a look at how the Power Five conference championships shape up:

 - When/Where: December 1, 2018 at Bank of America Stadium (Charlotte)